 Even if your business doesn’t have a formal BYOD policy, it’s still important you guard against the threat posed by personal devices.
 To illustrate, at CyberSmart we don’t have a formal BYOD policy, but we know many of our people use their phones to access emails and files.

-So to ensure we’re not giving cybercriminals a backdoor into the business, we ask that every employee installs the CyberSmart app on any device they might access work from.
+So to ensure we’re not giving cybercriminals a backdoor into the business, we ask that every employee installs CyberSmart Active Protect on any device they might access work from.
 The CyberSmart app constantly checks any device that it’s installed on is compliant with Cyber Essentials and flags any problems to both us and the user.
 This means that however our staff choose to work, we can be sure they’re doing it safely.

 BYOD has the potential to totally transform the way your business looks at procurement.
 But it also requires good cyber hygiene if it’s to be liberatory rather than a liability.
 So if you’re considering adopting BYOD, start by getting Cyber Essentials certified.